ajwills72/ajwills72.github.io/deepsim.md

 This system has budgetary approval (£9.8K), and entered the final spec / purchasing phase on 2022-01-17.

+## Planning for operation

+For stability and usability, the way forward may be a docker container running tensorflow and jupyter.
+Some [initial notes](docker.md)

+## Specifications

 The spec requested to TIS is [this machine](https://www.scan.co.uk/products/3xs-dbp-g2-32t-amd-ryzen-threadripper-3970x-128gb-ram-2x-24gb-nvidia-rtx-3090-2tb-m2-ssd-4tb-hdd), which is a 64-thread CPU, 128GB RAM, 2 x RTX3090 for a total of ~20K CUDA cores and 48GB GPU memory.
 The (retail) cost of components is around £7,500 (see below).
 They want **£8,500**, which is quite a mark up, but when we previously looked at Lenovo, they wanted £13K for a less-good system.
 An even less good MacPro system costs around £15K.

-## Specifications

 What follows is a justification of the primary spec.
 The goal here was to get a system with a 3-5 year usable life, that was the best within budget, without getting too far off the price-performance sweet spot.